playframework/play-generated-docs/manual/gettingStarted/PlayConsole.md

 $ play debug
 ```

-When a JPDA port is available, the JVM wil log this line during boot:
+When a JPDA port is available, the JVM will log this line during boot:

 ```
 Listening for transport dt_socket at address: 9999